kekavc24/rookie_yaml/README.md

 ![test_suite](https://img.shields.io/badge/YAML_Test_Suite-76.0%25-green)

 > [!WARNING]
 > The parser is still in active development and has missing features/intermediate functionalities.
-Until a stable `1.0.0` is released, package API may have breaking changes on each version.
+Until a stable `1.0.0` is released, package API may have breaking changes in each minor/patch version.

 A (rookie) `Dart` YAML 1.2+ parser.